 There are 143 ICM Member Associations in 124 Countries representing over 1 million midwives.

 Two Members from each Member Association and the Board.

-10 members from six regions: Africa - Anglophone and Francophone (2), Americas - North America and Caribbean and South America (2), Western-Pacific (1), Eastern Mediterranean Region (1), South East Asia (1), and Europe - Northern, Central and Southern (3).
+10 Board members from six regions: Africa - Anglophone and Francophone (2), Americas - North America and Caribbean and South America (2), Western-Pacific (1), Eastern Mediterranean Region (1), South East Asia (1), and Europe - Northern, Central and Southern (3).